-Over the past decades, the Illegal Wildlife Trade (IWT) has become a serious criminal industry fuelled by corruption, which has damaged economic growth and sustainable development, undermined good governance and the rule of law across the world, including here in Thailand and elsewhere in Southeast Asia.
+Over the past decade, IWT has become a serious criminal industry fueled by corruption, which has damaged economic growth and sustainable development, undermined good governance and the rule of law across the world, including here in Thailand and elsewhere in Southeast Asia.
 This growing multi-billion pound shadow market demands a global focus and response to tackle it.

 The British Embassy in Bangkok recently organised a “Global Challenges” seminar on the theme of “Combating the Illegal Wildlife Trade” at the Ambassador’s Residence with key local and international partner agencies to share perspectives and develop recommendations on how to collaborate ever closer in ending wildlife crime and to implement the ivory ban.

-- Strengthening end-to-end law enforcement and addressing associated corruption; and
+- strengthening end-to-end law enforcement and addressing associated corruption

 Speaking at the seminar, Mr. Sam Myers, the Head of Global Economic Issues Department in Foreign and Commonwealth Office, spoke about UK’s commitment to working with Thailand and international partners to tackle the growing problem of IWT after returning from a visit to see how UK money has supported work in Thailand’s Khao Yai National Park.